Fix the Stereo Image Using an Advanced Mixing Technique Called Mid-Side EQ

 Mid-Side EQ with Fab Filter Pro 2

-Now, in the tab below, which contains control parameters for the selected frequency range, we can notice a section with three available processing modes.
+Let's start by placing an instance of Fab Filter Pro 2 on our shaker loop.
+We need to double-click on the yellow horizontal line to engage the EQ.
+This will make a starting point on the frequency range we can process.
+After that, we will attenuate the high-frequency part of the spectrum, where most of the shaker loop sound is concentrated.
+Now, in the tab below, which contains control parameters for the selected frequency range, we notice a section with three available processing modes.
 Those modes are Mid, Stereo, and Side.
-We can limit the processing of the selected frequency band just to the Side signal by selecting the third mode.
-You will notice comparing the pictures below that after engaging the “Side” mode, the previous green range got a blue limit line with a small “S” close to the green dot.
+We can limit the processing of the selected frequency band to just the Side signal by choosing the third mode.
+Comparing the pictures below, you will notice that after engaging the "Side" mode, the previous green range got a blue limit line with a small "S" close to the green dot.

 ~Shaker Loop - Unprocessed